haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 ```

 Notice that this time the error is not a runtime exception but a type error, the
-compiler is politely telling us that we tried to use a (potentially empty) list
+compiler is telling us that we tried to use a (potentially empty) list rather
-rather than the required `NonEmpty` type.
+than the required `NonEmpty` type.

 ## Assoc lists